 2. Law is as complex and multi-faceted as the scope of human endeavour, intellect and emotion

-Yes, the conversion course lets you glimpse the delights of the window-climbing burglar dressed only in his socks and the snail in a ginger beer bottle.
-However, if you only did a conversion course, you would miss out on learning what Bernard Manning did at a Roundtable dinner and what the supermarket chain Safeways did to the pony-tail wearing Mr Smith.
+Yes, the conversion course or SQE preparation course lets you glimpse the delights of the window-climbing burglar dressed only in his socks and the snail in a ginger beer bottle.
+However, if you only did a conversion course or SQE preparation course you would miss out on learning what Bernard Manning did at a Roundtable dinner and what the supermarket chain Safeways did to the pony-tail wearing Mr Smith.
 The law reaches into every aspect of human life and a three-year degree plainly offers much a greater opportunity to sample the rich variety of problems and possibilities with which the law engages.

 3. Law is more than cramming cases and statutes